L O A D I N G

 The team at Whitlingham Adventure provide safety cover in the form of boats and kayaks on the water.
 There are also spotters on deck keeping an eye on the swimmers.
 The water quality is monitored and tested regularly and the temperature is tested prior to each swim.
 Ultimately however you need to know your limits, and swim to your ability.

 If any swimmer gets into difficulty they are to roll onto their back and raise one arm into the air; the rescue boat will assist them.
-If any swimmer sees a swimmer in difficulty they should stop and assist immediately, and stay with them until the rescue boat arrives.
+If any swimmer sees a swimmer in difficulty they should stop and assist immediately, whilst keeping themselves safe and stay with them until the rescue boat arrives.

 The water is monitored for blue green alge levels regularly.
 Swims may be cancelled if the approved levels of toxicity are exceeded.
 Please look at the website and club Facebook page before leaving home, as this is where we will post details of last minute cancellations.